-Cristine Legare is an associate professor of psychology and the director of the Cognition, Culture, and Development Lab at The University of Texas at Austin.
+Cristine Legare is an associate professor of psychology and the director of the Evolution and Ontogeny of Cognition and Culture Laboratory at The University of Texas at Austin.
 Her research examines how the human mind enables us to learn, create, and transmit culture.
 She conducts comparisons across age, culture, and species to address fundamental questions about cognitive evolution and cultural learning.
 She has conducted extensive fieldwork in southern Africa, and is currently doing research in Brazil, China, and Vanuatu (a Melanesian archipelago), using both experimental and ethnographic methods.

 Her research and training reflect her commitment to an interdisciplinary approach to the study of cognitive development.
 She draws on insights from cognitive, cultural, developmental, educational, and evolutionary psychology as well as cognitive and evolutionary anthropology and philosophy, with the aim of facilitating cross-fertilization within and across these disciplines.
 As an undergraduate, she took coursework from a variety of social science disciplines, double majoring in human development and cultural studies at the University of California, San Diego.
 In graduate school, she participated in the Culture and Cognition Program while completing her doctorate in developmental psychology at the University of Michigan.